Pokis/spark/docs/06-monetization.md

 Validate willingness to pay before finalizing the price.
 Google Play handles regional tax and price conversion.

+Purchase verification is disabled by default through `purchasesEnabled`.
+RTDN has a separate default-off Terraform switch, `enable_google_play_rtdn`.
+Current user-scale cloud estimates and an illustrative percentage-of-sales fee table are in [08-cost-controls.md](./08-cost-controls.md); actual Play fees vary by region, install timing, and enrolled program.

 The implemented supporter catalog contains:

 - Aurora, Ocean, and Forest accent themes